If you chose “A,” it’s time to consider inbound marketing.

-Inbound marketing can take many forms – social media campaigns, paid advertisements, search engine optimization – but the heart of all of these methods is your website.
-Your school’s website is the centerpiece that these techniques lead back to, and it should be developed in a way that makes families want to stick around and learn more.
+Inbound marketing can take many forms — social media campaigns, paid advertisements, search engine optimization – but the heart of all of these methods is your private school’s website.
+It’s the centerpiece that these techniques lead back to, and it should be developed in a way that makes families want to stick around and learn more.

 If attracting more families and students through online efforts is your goal, these three ways to attract families are a great place to start.

 User experience is a web design term that boils down to one simple question: “How easy is it to use my website?”

 Usability might be the most important factor in creating a school website, and it affects everything – design, content, navigation, loading time, etc. And if your website isn’t up to your visitors’ standards, you won’t have much of an opportunity to convince them.

 According to a study by Taylor and Francis, users judge the visual appeal of a website in as little as 50 milliseconds.
 In comparison, the average blink of an eye takes 300 to 400 milliseconds, which means that visitors’ first impressions of your website are set before that first blink.